Dave-team/Knowledge-base/Business-Intelligence/BI development.md

     - Excel worksheet with details on each table
     - Open issues log highlighting unresolved issues
     - Discussion of known limitations in the design

+## DBT development
+- Look at existing PDTs: how are they used?
+  - If joined in Explore, its a fact / dimension table
+  - If not joined, its an intermediate table
+- Recreate the tables in DBT
+- Keep an eye out on them and ensure there are no differences between PDT logic and DBT
+- Publish the table as is - don't change any logic
+- Over time, work on performancec improvement and improving the logic

 ## Updates from Papier
 When people don't know the data yet: